How Big of a Solar Panel Do I Need to Run Lights?

 How Much Solar Do I Need Calculator?

 If you’re considering solar for your home, one of the first questions you’ll probably ask is, “How much solar do I need?”
 The answer to this question depends on a few factors: your electricity usage, roof size and orientation, and the amount of sunlight that hits your property.
-There are a few different ways to calculate how much solar you need.
+Another important factor to consider is the efficiency and output of the solar panels you choose.
+It’s also essential to factor in whether you want to store excess energy in a battery or remain connected to the grid.
+When it comes to determining the right amount of solar panels for your home, it’s best to consult with a professional who can provide personalized solar panel installation tips based on your specific circumstances.

 One way is to use our Solar Calculator tool.
 This handy tool will ask you for your zip code and annual electricity usage (you can find this on your most recent electric bill).
 It will then show you how many solar panels you’ll need to offset your usage.